 It’s no secret that Arizona has been the epicenter of the opioid crisis and home to many other drug related issues.
-In fact, since 2013, opioid-involved deaths rose 76 percent in Arizona, with 928 deaths reported in 2017.
+Since 2013, opioid-involved deaths rose 76 percent in Arizona, with 928 deaths reported in 2017.
 This is a rate of 13.5 deaths per 100,000 people.

 If you or a loved one are currently suffering from drug addiction, it’s important to realize that you're not alone.
 So many others in Arizona, and the rest of the country, have been through similar struggles and are looking for a way to recover.